tpjwm/Simple-Compression-Algo/README.md

 # Simple Compression Algorithm
-This is just an experimentation with compressing simple text.
+This is an experimentation with compressing simple text.

-There are severe limitation to this as it can only compress 32 unique duplicates (because of the hacky way I use chars to replace duplicates).
+Compresses any string to about 1 byte per occurrence for text with less than 160 duplicate values, compresses to about 2 bytes per occurrence for text with less than 65535 duplicate values (but greater than 160).

+The ultimate limitation
+is 65,535 duplicates as anything more will probably not be compressed enough to be worth it.

-### Efficiency - or lack thereof
+### Efficiency
-With the current text that is inside the repository, it is compressed from 1093 bytes, to 898 bytes.
-But as the vector of string duplicates are also needed to uncompress, those are also added to the compressed byte count (as realistically that would have to be saved somewhere).
-Taking the total compressed bytes to about 1002.
-Meaning if this sample is to be taken as the average, this algorithm compresses text to about 91% of its original size.

-Compressing this file in Windows 10, compresses it to about 63%.
-So there is definitely room for improvement.
+As with any compression, it is difficult to calculate efficiency without knowing how many duplicates of strings will be contained in the text.
+Obviously, the more duplicates, and the larger the size of those duplicates in characters, the more efficient this algorithm will be.

+**One thing that is effectively guaranteed is that the compressed file will never be larger than the original.**

+The same cannot be said about the standard compression found on Windows 10, which sometimes makes compressed text (especially text with few duplicate values) larger when zipped.